If you’re looking to start a business in South Africa, this guide explains how to register a business in South Africa.

 Corporate visas in South Africa – what changed?

-In the past, corporate visas (formerly known as corporate permits) were recommended to many South African organisations which needed to bring foreign workers into the country en masse.
-Due to reforms of South Africa’s immigration policies, effective as of 26 May 2014, the holders of corporate worker certificates – which are the visas issued by the corporate visa holder organisation to its foreign workers – may not renew their corporate worker certificates or change their statuses while in the country.
+In the past, corporate visas were recommended to many South African organizations that needed to bring foreign workers into the country en masse.
+Due to reforms of South Africa’s immigration policies, effective as of 26 May 2014, the holders of corporate worker certificates – which are the visas issued by the corporate visa holder organization to its foreign workers – may not renew their corporate worker certificates or change their statuses while in the country.

-Corporate worker certificates are now issued for a maximum period of three years and the worker’s spouse and children do not qualify for visas by extension.
+Corporate worker certificates are now available for a maximum period of three years and the worker’s spouse and children do not qualify for visas by extension.
 In order for the worker’s family to accompany him or her to South Africa, the dependents need to independently qualify for their own visas.
-The changes will cause many corporate visa holders to reassess how they utilise their corporate visas and the accompanying corporate worker certificates.
-The amount of training and investment into the worker must be weighed up against the worker’s three year maximum tenure.
-In the fields of technology and engineering, where a significant investment into training workers is needed before they are properly able to do the job, the corporate worker certificate visa may prove not to be a viable option.
+The changes will cause many corporate visa holders to reassess how they utilise their corporate visas and the accompanying corporate worker certificates, however.
+The amount of training and investment into the worker must be weighed up against the worker’s three-year maximum tenure.
+In technology and engineering, where a significant investment into training workers is necessary, the corporate worker certificate visa may not prove viable.
 Rather, organisations in these fields should consider intra-company and critical skills visas.

-One sector which is ideally suited to corporate visas is farming.
-Seasonal workers from neighbouring countries are ideally suited to compliment local labour shortages.
-As these labourers can enter the country for seasonal work and then return to their countries of origin, the corporate visa provides a cost-effective solution for shortages in the local unskilled labour market.
+One sector which is ideal for corporate visas is farming.
+Seasonal workers from neighboring countries complement local labor shortages.
+As these laborers can enter the country for seasonal work and then return to their countries of origin, the corporate visa provides a cost-effective solution for shortages in the local unskilled labor market.

 Before starting your business, you should find a reliable lawyer.
-Obtaining legal advice will help you identify any tax breaks available and will help you navigate through the bureaucratic process awaiting you.
+Obtaining legal advice will help you identify any tax breaks available as well as help you navigate through the bureaucratic process awaiting you.

 Following is a brief list of various incentives available to businesses in South Africa.
 For a full guide, visit the Department of Trade and Industry’s website (www.thedti.gov.za).

-Various tax incentives are granted, including depreciation allowances in respect of capital assets.
-Hotel buildings are amortised over 20 years.
-The tourism support programme under the Department of Trade & Industry’s Enterprise Investment Programme provides cash grants.
+Various tax incentives are available, including depreciation allowances in respect of capital assets.
+Hotel buildings amortize over 20 years.
+The tourism support program under the Department of Trade & Industry’s Enterprise Investment Program provides cash grants.

 Credit facilities are available from the Industrial Development Corporation for the exporting of capital goods and services from South Africa.

-The state will, in certain instances, partially compensate exporters for certain costs incurred in respect of activities aimed at developing export markets.
+The state will, in fact, partially compensate exporters for certain costs incurred in respect of activities aimed at developing export markets.
 Assistance in the form of a grant is available from the Department of Trade and Industry for specific sectors with a view to developing new export markets.